icidasset/icidasset/src/Writings/learnings-covid19.md

 Did we “cure” various diseases by using vaccines?
 Maybe.
 History is often very vague, and there are many things to consider, such as, the ecosystem in that area that does, or does not, support the microbiome of the people and animals.
 Was there a lot of pollution, toxicity, waste?
 How much nature was there?
 Did the people interact a lot with that nature?
 Did they eat animals with bad epigenetics?
 What about other food?
 Glyphosate, or other weed killers?
 Were the people healthy in general?
 So many questions.

 Was it helpful in some cases, most likely, so I’m not saying to get rid of them entirely.
 What I am saying is that for most people there is a better option.

+### Additional notes about vaccines

+- Antibodies are not a defence against a virus, they are a late post-viral systemic reaction.
+The only benefit of having additional antibodies through a vaccine is that it can decrease the time you're symptomatic.

 ## Conclusion